T-Ford1/CircuitSolver/README.md

 # CircuitSolver
 a java program that iterates to solve a MyOpenMath circuit problem.
 Could potentially solve any circuit problem...

-this contains a runnable jar file that pops up with a promp to input values for a circuit. the first two prompts query the user with information for the first two large circuit problems. the second two prompts query for inputs for the problem with four lightbulbs.
+This contains a runnable jar file that pops up with a promp to input values for a circuit. the first two prompts query the user with information for the first two large circuit problems. the second two prompts query for inputs for the problem with four lightbulbs.